Staffwerke/vm-babysitter/README.md

 The script will ask for authorization to proceed, and restoration will be performed automatically.
 If the domain already exists and it's currently running, it must be shut down before to proceed (and vm-restore can detect and do this automatically under your authorization.)

-At this moment, vm-restore only works with backups stored locally.
-Use `--help` option for more details about its usage.
+At this moment, vm-restore only works with backups stored locally (read rsync section below for alternatives.)

 If the restoration scenario you face cannot be managed by vm-restore use [Virtnbdrestore](https://github.com/abbbi/virtnbdbackup/tree/master?tab=readme-ov-file#restore-examples) instead (included within the container), to perform a custom restoration of, e.g. image disk(s) on backup not matching with an existing target domain.